Cyberlorians/Articles/adfdd.md

 Microsoft Entra hybrid joined devices using Windows Hello for Business with Cloud Kerberos Trust require:

 1. **Line-of-sight to Microsoft Entra ID** — to obtain a Primary Refresh Token (PRT) and partial TGT
-2. **Line-of-sight to a Domain Controller** — to exchange the partial TGT for a full Kerberos TGT (first sign-in only)
+2. **Line-of-sight to a Domain Controller** — to exchange the partial TGT for a full Kerberos TGT

+For offline sign-in scenarios, an additional requirement applies:

 3. **Cached credentials** — for subsequent sign-ins when the DC is unreachable

 Once a user has successfully signed in with DC connectivity, cached credentials allow offline sign-in for subsequent sessions.